 However, if the amount is not re-invested within the last date of filing of return of income.
 Then, the assessee is required to deposit the unutilized amount into the capital gain deposit account scheme.
 The unutilized amount deposited into the account can be used for purchasing or constructing the residential house within the period of two years or three years.

-If the assessee fails to utilize the amount within the specified period of two or three years, then, the unutilized amount would be treated as capital gain in the previous year in which the period expires.
+If the assessee fails to utilize the amount within the specified period of two or three years, then, the unutilized amount would be treated as capital gain on proportionate basis based on exemption claimed earlier as per clause (a) and clause (b) of Section 54F(1) in the previous year in which the period expires.

 The gist of the above provisions are summarized hereunder –

 |Nature of assessee eligible for exemption||Individual or HUF|